-CERN Pension Fund Investment Report (as of 2nd quarter 2015)
+CERN Pension Fund Investment Report (as at 3rd quarter 2015)

 The investment mandate of the Pension Fund was decided by the Pension Fund Governing Board in application of the objectives fixed by the Council.
 This mandate – referred to as a capital preservation mandate – consists of striving to meet the actuarial return objective of 3% annually above Geneva inflation with the lowest possible level of risk.

 Risk management can be considered as a central element of the Fund’s capital preservation mandate.